$26 million California Lottery ticket was destroyed in the laundry, store manager says

 Lottery spokeswoman Catherine Johnston told the Southern California News Group newspapers that the woman’s claim would be investigated.

-“Every claim of this size if if is not turned in will be investigated,” Johnston told the newspaper group.
+“Every claim of this size if it is not turned in will be investigated,” Johnston told the newspaper group.

 If the prize doesn’t get claimed, the one-time payout of $19.7 million will go to California’s public schools, a California Lottery news release stated.